Landscape Agroecology

 Uncovering ecological process from pattern

 What can we learn about ecological processes from spatial and temporal patterns?
 I am interested in how, and to what degree, do ecological processes organize and influence their own distributions, as opposed to reflect their environmental context.
-This knowledge has important implications for planning successful ecological interventions and predicting ecological resilience.
+This has important implications for planning successful ecological interventions and predicting ecological resilience.

 Understanding impacts of landscape transformation